doubleword/Inflate-Bruteforcer/README.md

 Inflate Bruteforcer extracts information from files which use Deflate compression algorithm.
 It attempts to decompress data from each offset in a target file and stores decompressed data in separate files.

-The script was originally made for solving steganography CTF challenges which require extracting data from corrupted .zip/.png/.docx and other relatively small files.
+The script was originally made for solving forensics/steganography CTF challenges which require extracting data from corrupted .zip/.png/.docx and other relatively small files.

 # Install